-If you are already using BIDS Helper, you will see that BimlExpress works the same way and includes all the same Biml features as in BIDS Helper – just with a new and improved code editor.
+If you are already using BI Developer Extensions (previously known as BIDS Helper), you will see that BimlExpress works the same way and includes all the same Biml features as in BI Developer Extensions – just with a new and improved code editor.
 No more squiggly red lines, yay!

-Both! :) BIDS Helper is a fantastic, free add-in with a ton of useful features for your Business Intelligence projects.
-The release of BimlExpress simply means that Varigence can update the add-in and the Biml engine with new features more frequently and separately from BIDS Helper.
-When BIDS Helper is updated it will include the latest Biml engine.
-Keep using BIDS Helper, and install BimlExpress as well for the latest Biml features.
+Both! :) BI Developer Extensions is a fantastic, free add-in with a ton of useful features for your Business Intelligence projects.
+The release of BimlExpress simply means that Varigence can update the add-in and the Biml engine with new features more frequently and separately from BI Developer Extensions.
+When BI Developer Extensions is updated it will include the latest Biml engine.
+Keep using BI Developer Extensions, and install BimlExpress as well for the latest Biml features.

 And all of you Biml fans agree with me that the new code editor is worth it, right?
 Right!? :)

 How do I get started with BimlExpress?

 Download and start the installation.
 Select which versions of Visual Studio you want to install (or update) the add-in for, wait a couple of seconds, and you can start writing Biml!